Approximately Strongly Regular Graphs: Some Applications

 A $k$-regular graph $\Gamma$ of order $v$ is called {\it optimally pseudorandom} if the second largest eigenvalue in absolute value of its adjacency matrix is in $O(\sqrt{k})$, cf. \cite{KS2006}.

 \begin{Proposition}[Alon and Krivelevich, \cite{AK1997}] Let $\Gamma$ be a $K_m$-free $k$-regular graph of order $v$ with smallest eigenvalue $s$ such that $-s = O(\sqrt{k})$.
 Then

 \end{Proposition}

-{ This bound is tight for $m=3$ due to a construction by Alon \cite{Alon1994}.
+This bound is tight for $m=3$ due to a construction by Alon \cite{Alon1994}.
 Alon and Krivelevich gave an example with $k = \Theta(v^{1-\ssfrac{1}{m-2}})$ \cite{AK1997}.
 The author noticed that there is a well-known construction with $k = \Theta(v^{1-\ssfrac{1}{m-1}})$ \cite{BIP2020}.
 These are the graphs $NO^{\eps\perp}_{m,q}$ from \S\ref{sec:orth_graphs} with clique number $m-1$.

-The Ramsey number $R(m, n)$ is the largest number such that there exists a graph on $R(m,n)-1$ vertices without a clique of size $m$ or an independent set of size $n$.
+The Ramsey number $R(m, n)$ is the largest number such that there exists a graph on $R(m,n)-1$ vertices without a clique of size $m$ or a coclique of size $n$.
 Ajtai, Koml\'{o}s, and Szemer\'{e}di \cite{AKS1980} and Bohman and Keevash \cite{BK2010} proved

 Recently, Mubayi and Verstra\"{e}te showed in \cite{MV2019} that if the upper bound in Proposition \ref{prop:AK} is tight for some $m$, then $R(m,n) = \Omega(\frac{n^{m-1}}{(\log n)^{2m-4}})$, nearly matching the upper bound.
 Their result also implies that if one finds a construction with $k = \Omega(v^{1-\ssfrac{1}{m+\eps}})$ for some $\eps>0$, then